steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 As explained above, we now have just one development team, one application for HUK-Autowelt, and just one repository.
 Working across multiple repositories and applications as well as creating pull requests in different repositories, had been a significant burden for us for a long time.

-## Technical Side of Moduliths
+## Technical Side of our Modulith

-With the new development endeavor, we decided to use [Spring Modulith](https://spring.io/projects/spring-modulith) to simplify our development process within the smaller team.
+With the new development endeavor, the smaller development team, and using a modular monolith architecture, we decided for [Spring Modulith](https://spring.io/projects/spring-modulith) from a technical perspective.
-For now, we will stick with just one development team.
-Specifically, working with events—which we previously handled manually via Kafka—is much easier with Spring Modulith.
+The benefits of Spring Modulith are an easy support for working with events—which we previously handled manually via Kafka, a common message library, and Kafka consumers (see also: [here]({% post_url 2022-05-10-building-an-event-driven-microservice-application %}) and [here]({% post_url 2023-08-04-tales-from-a-startup-and-its-evolving-architecture %}))—and support for [strong module separation via ArchUnit tests](https://docs.spring.io/spring-modulith/reference/verification.html).
 A good tutorial to learn about Spring Modulith is available at [baeldung.com](https://www.baeldung.com/spring-modulith).

+So far, we are happy with our choice.
+But it is also already becoming apparent that we soon will face issues stemming from monolithic architectures such as a huge amount of dependencies to external systems and libraries.
+Again, it is getting obvious that we simply have to make our trade-offs in software architecture.

-## Summary
+## Conclusion

 Todo